Skip to main content Skip to office menu Skip to footer

 Subp.
 2.

-If a program participant sends signed, written notification to the secretary of state that the program participant is now responsible for additional minor children, the secretary of state must certify the minor children as program participants and issue them Safe at Home cards.
+If a program participant sends signed, written notification to the secretary of state that the program participant is now responsible for an additional minor child, the secretary of state must certify the minor child as a program participant and issue a Safe at Home card.
+Certification of the minor child expires when the minor child no longer resides with the program participant or when the program participant no longer has legal guardianship.

 Subp.
 3.